 But, what would be even better?

-As we saw in our relocation guide, Opening a Spanish bank account.
-The process may be a bit tedious and long (in some cases), but it is definitely the best alternative if you are planning to live in Spain longer than what a holiday trip lasts.
+As we saw in our how to move to Spain post.
+The process of opening a bank account may be a bit tedious and long (in some cases), but it is definitely the best alternative if you are planning to live in Spain longer than what a holiday trip lasts.

 Why?